-The essay (sometimes called the statement of purpose, the biographical essay, the letter of intent, or the personal statement, depending on the school) is one of the most important parts of your grad school application.
-Schools place a premium on this essay because they want to see how you write, how you think, and what attributes (both positive and negative) you will bring to their institution.
+The essay is one of the most important parts of your grad school application.
+Depending on the schools you apply to, it is sometimes called the statement of purpose, the biographical essay, the letter of intent, or the personal statement.
+Schools place a premium on this essay because they want to see how you write and think.
+They want to know what attributes (both positive and negative) you will bring to their institution.
 They also want to see if you can effectively articulate your reasons for wanting to attend a particular program or institution, and how your background will help you succeed there.
 Finally, the application essay helps the admissions office determine the degree of efficacy with which you can create and develop logical ideas while also reaching out and connecting with an audience.

-- Steer clear of gimmicky essays.
 Things like colored or patterned paper, computer graphics, attached photos of you as a toddler, videos, or DVD essays do nothing but attract attention–the wrong kind of attention.
-The admissions committee wants to read a clear, well-written, well-though-out statement that demonstrates you are a serious candidate for a degree from their school; they don’t want to have to squint at odd graphics, or wonder why you had that haircut when you were two years old.
+The admissions committee wants to read a clear, well-written, well-though-out statement that demonstrates you are a serious candidate for a degree from their school.
 Also, keep in mind that schools, unless they specifically request it, don’t want to receive your 300-page novel manuscript, life-sized copies of your artwork, or a CD of your band playing live.
 If you really want to send any additional materials, make sure to contact the admissions office first to see if they want them and, if they do, how you should send them.

-- Don’t let your essay be a regurgitation of your résumé.
+Don’t let your essay be a regurgitation of your résumé.
 The Admissions Committee has your résumé in front of them; they don’t need to see it again in a longer format.
-Use the personal statement to anecdotally show them who the person who did all those things and had all those accomplishments is.
+Use the personal statement to anecdotally show them the person behind the accomplishments.

-- Most importantly, don’t play it safe.
-Write about something that touched you, something you can be passionate about, something that you know embodies you and what you believe in, even if it seems a little unorthodox.
-Don’t let a fear of being a little too “out there” keep you from wowing the Admissions Committee or leaving an indelible mark in their minds.
+Most importantly, don’t play it safe.
+Write about something that touched you, something you can be passionate about!
+Give them something that you know embodies you and what you believe in, even if it seems a little unorthodox.
+Don’t let a fear of being “weird” keep you from leaving an impression on the Admissions Committee.

-Above all else, make sure you have someone else read and comment on your essay before you submit it, and take their feedback seriously.
+Above all else, make sure you have someone else read and comment on your essay before submitting it!
+Make sure to also take their feedback seriously.
 If they don’t “get” the essay, they think it’s dry or boring, or they raise their eyebrows and ask you if you’re serious, go back to the drawing board.
 It may take a few tries before you get a good essay but, given that after your standardized test scores and GPA, it’s the most important part of your application, make sure to take your time and do it right.